Index-linked mortgages transform Argentina's housing market

 Foreigners can purchase property without restrictions.
 A CDI (tax ID) number must be obtained from the Government before buying.
 Also, an Argentinean representative must be appointed by nonresidents to pay the property tax for them.

-Argentina: rental yields are moderate
+Buenos Aires, Argentina: rental yields poor

 Rental income taxes are

 Rental Income: Rental income is taxed as regular income.
 For nonresidents, the tax is 14.70% of the gross annual rent.
 In addition, rental values exceeding ARS1,500 (US$52) per month are assessable for VAT at 21%, except for rentals of residential properties, properties rented to the Argentine State or rural properties affected to farming activities.

 Non-residents also pay a tax on Personal Assets, Real Estate Tax and other charges.

 Capital Gains: Sale of real estate properties is subject to capital gains tax at a flat rate of 15%.

 However, capital gains earned by companies are subject to corporate income tax at the rate of 30%.

 Inheritance: There are no inheritance or gift taxes in Argentina. except for an inheritance tax levied on properties located in the province of Buenos Aires.

 Residents: Individuals who are residents of Argentina are liable to tax on their worldwide income at progressive rates.